 A UV map where black represents shadowed areas, white represents lighted areas, and shades of gray represent different levels of lighting.
 Bump maps create the illusion of detail much the same way actors use makeup to appear like they have deep scars or wrinkles.
 Bump maps do not alter the underlying geometry.
 Compare this to displacement maps.

-A Universal industry standard format used for saving 3-D files and transferring them from one application to another.
+A Universal industry-standard format used for saving 3-D files and transferring them from one application to another.
 COLLADA is managed by the not-for-profit technology consortium, the Khronos Group.
 It is not consistently implemented across 3D applications.
 The Wavefront Object (*.obj) format is still the only universally accepted format in all 3D applications.

 This is the value used to smooth out a polygonal surface.
 Higher angles result in greater smoothing.
 Lower angles result in a “blockier” looking image.

 A specialized UV Map where black represents flattened areas, white represents raised areas, and shades of gray represent different levels of height.
 Displacement Maps alter the location of vertices and edges in the underlying object.
 In general, it is much easier to modify geometry with a displacement map than to add additional faces.
+Displacement maps are often used to take a low-resolution mesh and give it the detail of a high-resolution mesh

 A line defined by two vertices on a polygonal surface.